bare bright

 Aluminum bx

-clean lead – very small amount of paint tar or silicone ok.
-Ice dam makes this worth zero.
+clean lead – very small amounts of paint tar or silicone ok.
+Ice dam makes this worth close to zero.

 Dirty Lead